kampanaut/cavediver/README.md

 - **Buffer Lifecycle**: Closed buffers reopen when accessed through relationships
 - **Visual Feedback**: Color-coded bufferline and winbar show buffer relationships
 - **Per-Window Tracking**: Independent buffer relationships for each window

+## Pending

+1. **Multi-version primary buffer**
+    You can backtrack now your previous primary buffer.
+Every time you set a new buffer as a primary, it is put in the first of a queue (primary_buffers).
+The first one is always the primary, the others are the "previous".
+    - You can now then manage it with a window pop-up, it is editable like that in harpoon window.
+        - Delete-yank and then paste it in another place to reorder...
+        - Or just delete, to really remove it.
+        - Type up a filereadable filepath and just save.
+            - The system validates if it is readable.
+If it is readable, it registers it.
+            - If not, then vim.notify() an error, nothing is saved.
+        - If you press enter while under a line (in normal mode), that line will be put on top which will be promoted as the current primary buffer.
+    - The default keybind `<m-;><m-f>` will now just always select the first element `primary_buffers[1]`
+    - If you disable primary buffer, you can still use the pop-up window to set a primary buffer from the queue, but `<m-;><m-f>` won't do anything at all, until you set it to active again..

 ## Demo